GigaMax13/gigamax13.github.io/_scripts/resume-short-version.md

 **Duration:** Jul 2022 - Sep 2022
 Tasked with simplifying in-game NFT integration and player authentication, I developed a Unity SDK that improved developer onboarding times by 80%.
 This SDK enabled seamless integration with crypto wallets, allowing players to log into Unity games and securely sign transactions, streamlining blockchain functionality for game developers.
 **Tech Stack:** C#, Unity.

-<h3>ChainEngine Console <span><a href="https://console.chainengine.xyz" target="_blank">console.chainengine.xyz</a></span></h3>

-**Role:** Senior Software Engineer Tech Lead
-**Company:** ChainEngine
-**Duration:** May 2022 - Jul 2022
-Assigned to optimize asset management workflows, I developed a console for managing NFTs and project assets, resulting in a 25% improvement in marketplace onboarding speed.
-To power integrations between customer games and their chosen blockchain, I implemented a REST API using NestJS.
-Additionally, I created a messaging system with NestJS, Redis, and Socket.io to facilitate seamless communication between the API and the game.
-This system provided robust functionality for player authentication, transaction signing, and blockchain interactions.
-**Tech Stack:** TypeScript, NodeJS, NestJS, Redis, MongoDB, Socket.io, JWT, React, Jest.